BDC Hamburger Icon

 Have an IT expert test your network to highlight and cover any security gaps.

-“When getting your guest hotspot set up through a service provider, consider asking the installer to block specific ports on the guest network to prevent things like torrenting,” Ekeberg said.
-“Torrenting can bring your hotspot to a crawl in speed, and certain ports can open you up to security exploits.”
+“When getting your guest hot spot set up through a service provider, consider asking the installer to block specific ports on the guest network to prevent things like torrenting,” Ekeberg said.
+“Torrenting can bring your hot spot to a crawl in speed, and certain ports can open you up to security exploits.”

-Setting a connection timeout can also limit the impact of any unauthorized connections.
-“This helps to prevent any [hidden] devices from snooping on the network for longer than the timeout,” Panaghi said.
+Setting a connection time-out can also limit the impact of any unauthorized connections.
+“This helps to prevent any [hidden] devices from snooping on the network for longer than the time-out,” Panaghi said.

 4. Make the network readily accessible to customers.

-While your network name should be open knowledge, the associated password should not be.
+Although your network name should be open knowledge, the associated password should not be.
 Consider providing the Wi-Fi password only to customers who make a purchase, as this will increase the security and keep noncustomers from bogging down your internet speeds.
 One easy way to do this is to include your Wi-Fi password at the bottom of receipts or any other printouts the customer may receive.
-Another best practice is to change your guest business hotspot password regularly, especially if you are not going through an internet service provider.
+Another best practice is to change your guest business hot spot password regularly, especially if you are not going through an internet service provider.

->> Learn More: Business DSL vs Cable Internet
+>> Learn More: Business DSL vs. Cable Internet

-What are the benefits of internet hotspots for businesses?
+What are the benefits of internet hot spots for businesses?

-It allows you to use multiple devices.
+Hot spots allow you to use multiple devices.

-It enhances the customer experience.
+Hot spots enhance the customer experience.

 Guests tend to enjoy using a secure, branded internet connection while patronizing a store.
 Depending on your type of business, they may even expect it.
 Free Wi-Fi not only improves the customer experience but may also lead them to spend more time on your premises (and potentially buy more in that time).
-This is an especially important consideration with the rise of remote work, as it allows customers to work in public spaces such as restaurants and cafes.
+This is an especially important consideration with the rise of remote work, as it allows customers to work in public spaces such as restaurants and cafés.

 It provides a safe and reliable connection for work devices.

+Kimberlee Leonard contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?